libts/tslib/README.md

 bugfixes, only the third number is incremented.

 #### tslib package version
-A tslib tarball version number doesn't tell you anything about it's backwards compatibility.
+A tslib tarball version number doesn't tell you anything about its backwards compatibility.

 ### dependencies